ribru17/ts_query_ls/README.md

     query file.
 This should either be implemented as a user command, or core methods should be exposed to gather pattern information more efficiently~~
   - For now, this has been made possible due to caching and spawning query scans on a separate, blocking thread.
-Ideally in the future the kinks of query creation will be ironed out so query creation will be quicker, and this logic can be simplified
+Ideally, in the future, the kinks of query creation will be ironed out so query creation will be quicker, and this logic can be simplified
 - [x] Recognize parsers built for `WASM`